Roboneet/Snake/README.md

 # Snake

-This repository contains the code I use to play [BattleSnake](https://play.battlesnake.com/)
+This repository contains the code I use to play [BattleSnake](https://play.battlesnake.com/).
+It consits of a snake pit environment, algorithms, the server and its Heroku setup and tools for debugging.

 [![asciicast](https://asciinema.org/a/352451.svg)](https://asciinema.org/a/352451)